 Often, people don’t mind waiting if they can avoid standing in line and yet still keep their place.
 Some restaurants and medical offices give customers pagers so they can go shopping while they wait.
 They’re paged just before it’s their turn.

 5. Distract and entertain the customer.

-A sociology experiment found that the best way to speed-up a slow elevator was not to add a faster motor.
+A sociology experiment found that the best way to speed up a slow elevator was not to add a faster motor.
 Instead, they added mirrors to the inside of the elevator.
-People got so caught-up in looking at themselves they thought the ride was twice as fast.
+People got so caught up in looking at themselves that they thought the ride was twice as fast.
 Lesson: you can reduce the perceived length of the lineup with a distraction.
 Examples:

 - Restaurants could offer reading material to people who are dining alone.

 - Disney theme parks provide video updates about the ride you waiting for.

 - Any unusual conversation piece will take your customer on a mental holiday.
 An Orlando hotel distracts guests waiting to register by herding live ducks to the fountain in the lobby.

 Provide seating, food and drink.
 On busy Saturdays, a Calgary car wash brings you free pop and hot dogs while you wait in your vehicle.